raviny90/leaflet-challenge/README.md

 Create data markers utilizing the magnitude of the earthquake (the greater the magnitude, the larger and darker the marker) Create pop-ups to provide information about the earthquake Create a legend

+* In order to run index.html file click this link:http://localhost:52330/index.html